David Vargas: Sea lions on beach

 Sven-Olof Lindblad: Endeavour

-Enjoy an intimate exploration of the islands aboard a nimble yacht small enough to reach places inaccessible to larger ships and equipped with snorkeling gear, Zodiacs and undersea cameras.
+Enjoy an intimate exploration of the islands aboard an expedition ship small enough to reach places larger ships can't, and equipped with snorkeling gear, Zodiacs and undersea cameras.

 National Geographic Islander